thefatos/pixel-bf-saga-source/art/readme.txt

-IF YOU ARE DUMB TO READ THE GAMEBANA PAGE USE ALT+ENTER TO FULL SCREEN BUT ANYWAYS
+IF YOU ARE DUMB TO READ THE GAMEBANANA PAGE USE ALT+ENTER TO FULL SCREEN BUT ANYWAYS
   _____              _
  |  __ \            | |
  | |  | | ___  _ __ | |_